digas99/wanikani-kanji-highlighter/README.md

 (Same goes for all it's counterparts in **Katakana**, using Upper Case)

+### Lessons and Reviews:
+The extension popup gives you some information about lessons and reviews in WaniKani.

+The main page shows the number of lessons and reviews available, and when more reviews will enter the queue.
+By clicking in the number os lessons or reviews, more detailed information is provided.

+- **Lessons:**
+  - List of materials in queue to learn

+- **Reviewns:**
+  - List of materials in queue to review
+  - Chart showing the future reviews in the next 24 hours

 ### Blacklisting a Site:
 If you feel like the extension is being problematic on a specific website, or you simply don't want it to run in it, you can blacklist it on the extension popup.
 There will be a red button saying **Don't Run On This Site**.